sonha-min/RoR-Training/docs/git.md

 ### Working on branch

-- View local branches and current branch: `git branch`
+- View local branches and current branch: `git branch` (`-a` to view all branches including remote branches, `-r` to view remote branches only)

 - Create new branch: `git checkout -b <branch name>` (`-B` create new branch or reset existing branch)